 Credit Strong Account Options and Pricing

 Like with similar services, the amount you pay for a Credit Strong account will depend on which option you choose.
 On top of that, looking at their FAQ, it seems Credit Strong only recently switched up their account options.
 Previously the service had a total of six offerings with terms ranging from 12 to 24 months and monthly payments between $24 and $150.
-Now this line-up has expanded to eight products, with some taking on a slightly different structure.
+Now this line-up has expanded to seven products, with some taking on a slightly different structure.